 After this validation test, adapted network must be use with urban characteristics.
 Route choices, traffic signals and high density of road are researched particularities needed to evaluate the dynamic and urban capabilities of the methodology.
 For this, the city center of Lausanne city (Switzerland) will be use.
 This is a 2 km x 2 km (4 Km2) perimeter area representing a dense network where all the roads and signals have been considered.
 Congestion during evening rush hours can be considered as moderate even if, some arterials are over loaded (particularly on the city centre exits and entrances).
 OD matrix size is 80*80.

-Evaluations and results expected (difficulties)
+Evaluations and results expected

-Evaluation of this new method and relative improvement and comparison with the usual process will be analyzed.
-The benefits or issues expected must be in term of quality of the demand representation.
-This new demand must provide a dynamic and representative traffic modelling in urban networks.
-The whole process for OD estimation becomes more adapted to save time in calibration and money with an increasing outputs quality.
-After developing these steps, an evaluation method must be done to judge the quality of the new method and to see the contributions of this research in the traffic simulation field.
-The actual and the new OD matrices estimation have to be compared in term of quality and representativeness.
+The benefits expected must be in term of robustness of the demand representation.
+This new OD demand must provide a dynamic and reliable traffic modelling in urban networks.
+The whole process for OD estimation becomes more streamlined and thus save time in calibration with an increase outputs quality.
 The aim is to highlight the different advantages (and the disadvantages) of the implementation of a dynamic OD matrix in the process.

-To do, a new OD matrix evaluation methodology has to be developed for these two methods.
-Several applications could be done to estimate the benefit of the new OD determination method.
-Dynamic quality of the outputs of different approach will be tested and evaluated by microsimulations.
+One particularity of the OD estimation problem is the under estimation.
+It means that the process is looking for a solution which satisfies the given conditions, but the number of conditions is smaller than unknown values.
+In our case traffic counts and initial OD flows are the inputs.
+From these, a lot of different OD matrix can satisfy constraints defined by them.
+All those solutions are consistent with the problem.
+Moreover, as explained in the introduction, real OD matrixes are usually unknown.
+Therefore, it is difficult to discuss about the absolute quality of the outputs obtained.
+These results have to be evaluated in a relative way.
+Robustness and consistency of the approach are important aspects of the evaluation and can lead to favorable outcomes.
+Nevertheless, the proposed approach could be compared to the static approach followed by the dynamic extension based on traffic counts.
+Dynamic quality of the outputs of different approaches will be tested and evaluated by microsimulations using actual networks.
 Several networks (Section 5) and scenarios will be developed to test if the demand is representative, well defined and adapted for detailed study.
 Dynamic properties are going to be investigate by analyzing the built up and distribution of congestion on the network during rush hours, the behavior of the traffic in front of an accident, the creation of a traffic jam due to an accident and the dissipation of the queue, creation, variation and evolution of length of queues, etc, compared with observed behavior.

 One important aspect of this method is the stochasticity.
 Aimsun mesoscopic simulator presents for each experiment a daily simulation (by seed, each day is different).
 Variations are due to the random generator internal of the simulator for variables setting (maximum speed desired, gap acceptance, etc.) and the heterogeneous of the flow inside the network due to urban constraint.
 Results of the process and evaluations have to take into account this characteristic to achieve analyzes as relevant as possible.